WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Almost as famous as its neighbor Haeundae, Gwangalli Beach is best visited at nightfall, when the Gwangandaegyo Bridge (Diamond Bridge) that crosses the bay lights up with a thousand lights.
 With the luxurious skyscrapers in the background, like those at the Marine City luxury residential complex, Gwangalli is magical.
 It is a must-see place for a pleasant romantic evening.

-We actually enjoyed a drink at night on a terrace enjoying the view on the Bridge.
-There were lots of people walking along the beach and fancy cars passing by roaring their engine.
-We must have spend a few hours just watching around.
-This is a must see in Busan!
+We actually enjoyed a drink at night on a terrace enjoying the view of the Bridge.
+There were lots of people walking along the beach and fancy cars passing by roaring their engines.
+We must have spent a few hours just watching around.
+This is a must-see in Busan!

 To get there